jpleva91/about-me/README.md

 I would like to work at a Startup or Agency where I can make an impact and take a genuine interest on the projects I work on.
 Gaining perspective from a Startup is something that I am interested in and would like to learn more about.

 ## What kind of role are you leaning towards (i.e. Frontend, Backend, etc)?
-I would be interested in a Full-Stack or Backend role.
-I would also be interested in anything that may link into a Business Analyst type role as well.
+I am leaning towards a frontend engineering or backend developer role.

 ## Link to my resume:
 [Here!](https://drive.google.com/file/d/0B1zoU_Wj7Qi3QTJaZmdFQkpqSkU/view?usp=sharing)